UDC-GAC/SeQual/README.md

 ## Features

-SeQual offers mainly four groups of features or operations to apply to the datasets, grouped based on the operation's objective.
+SeQual offers mainly four groups of features or operations that can be performed over the input datasets, grouped based on the operation's objective.
 These groups are:

-* **Filters**: They remove the sequences that doesn't comply with the specified thresholds.
+* **Filters**: They remove the sequences that do not comply with the specified thresholds specified by the user.
-* **Trimmers**: They trim the sequences following specified parameters.
+* **Trimmers**: They trim the sequences following the specified parameters.
-* **Formatters**: They apply format transformations to the sequences.
+* **Formatters**: They apply data transformations to the sequences.
-* **Statistics**: They measure and calculate different dataset statistics.
+* **Statistics**: They compute different statistics in the dataset.

-Besides the previous mentioned groups, there are other features grouped under the name **Transversals**, which allow the user to configure the application more thoroughly, specifying aspects like the log level or Spark's configuration.
+Besides the previous mentioned groups, there are other features grouped under the name **Transversals**, which allow the user to configure the application more thoroughly, specifying aspects like the log level or the Spark configuration.

 ### Available Filters